Vishnusimha/Vishnusimha/README.md

 # Vishnu Simha Dussa

-Welcome to my GitHub profile! 👋 I am a passionate Software Developer with expertise in Android, IoT, and Web Application development.
+Welcome to my GitHub profile! 👋 I am a passionate Software Developer with expertise in Android, IoT, and Spring Boot Web Application development.
 With over 4 years of experience and a strong academic background, I bring a unique blend of practical skills and theoretical knowledge to the world of technology.

 Feel free to explore my **repositories** and reach out for **collaboration** or **discussions**.
 Let's innovate and create together! 🚀
-- 🔭 I’m currently working on **Android** and **backend** projects using **JAVA** and **Kotlin** languages
+- 🔭 I’m currently working on **Android** and **Spring boot backend** projects using **JAVA** and **Kotlin** languages
-- 🌱 I’m currently learning **Cloud technologies**
+- 🌱 I’m currently learning and mastering **Cloud technologies -> AWS**
-- 👯 I’m looking to collaborate on an **Android/Web application development**
+- 👯 I’m looking to collaborate on an **Android/Spring Boot application development**
-- 💬 Ask me about **Android/ IoT/ Web application technologies**
+- 💬 Ask me about **Android/ IoT/ Spring Boot application**
 - 📫 How to reach me: email or LinkedIn
 - **Contact me to get access to my private repositories**